mlmar/Block/README.md

 - WASD/Arrow key movement
 - Hosted on github pages -- no backend for highscores
 - Special blocks to help survival
-- Mobile: needs to run in a safari standalone ("add to home screen option")
+- __Mobile__: needs to run in a safari standalone ("add to home screen option")
   - issue: safari standalone has a 300ms delay between each click

+### Starter
+There are three lines of code in Starter.js that is used to setup the game.

+    resetValues(); // resets to default values (or user specified value) setLevelTick(20); // score per level, it bugs out when less than 20 startScreen(); // just shows helper blocks, not super necessary

+After running these three lines, _reset()_ can be called to start the game.

 #### Primary files
 - Game.js: rendering, start/stop, gameloop, randomizer functions